modehnal/modehnal.github.io/README.md

   While I want to present our solution and I can say that what we have is good, it is not perfect by a long shot and requires a lot of knowledge to get the automation running as I have demonstrated in this article, it can also quite quickly stop working.

-  All this work that went into making our tool sets is very dependent on Accessibility working, everything depends on and is built around Atspi.
+  All this work that went into making our tool sets is very dependent on Accessibility working, everything depends on and is built around `Atspi`.
 If Accessibility went away or would be broken, we would not be able to do as much as we can today.
 Currently, we can automate most of the GNOME Applications including `gnome-shell` since from the point of view of Accessibility, the `gnome-shell` is just another application.

   This article aims to show how 'easy' it is to get the automation of GNOME Applications off the ground.
 We hope, by providing the full `gnome-terminal` component automation example for anyone, many people will try it out.
 We would love if people found it useful and would attempt to contribute to upstream projects with automation tests.